RakV1342/test-markdown/README.md

-Detecting Pods using Service Monitors
+Service Monitors to Detect Netscaler Devices
 ---
-The exporter added in the above steps helps collect data from the VPX/CPX ingress device and CPX-EW devices.
+The exporter added in the above steps helps collect data from the VPX/CPX ingress and CPX-EW devices.
 This exporter needs to be detected by Prometheus Operator so that the metrics can be timestamped, stored, and exposed for visualization on Grafana.
 Prometheus Operator uses the concept of Service Monitors to automatically detect pods belonging to a service using the labels attached to that service.

-So, to monitor the netscaler devices, a Service Monitor corresponding to the exporters of each class of NetScaler device (VPX ingress, CPX ingress, CPX-EW) needs to be created.
-Example yaml files are provided below;
+The following example yaml file will detect all exporter services (given in the example yaml files above) which have the label citrix-adc associated with them.

 <details>
-<summary>Service Monitor for VPX exporter</summary>
+<summary>Service Monitor</summary>
 <br>

 ```